phunware/maas-ads-ios-sdk/README.md

 Overview
 ------------
 This is Phunware's iOS SDK for the MaaS Advertising module.
-Visit https://ads.tapit.com/ and https://maas.phunware.com/ for more details and to sign up.
+Visit https://ssp-portal.phunware.com for more details and to sign up.

 Requirements
 ------------